-The 20-year measureable objectives and interim milestones for water levels of representative monitoring wells in the Tri-Valley Management Area are shown in Table 3-7.
-Interim milestones reflect the continued declines and eventual stabilization and recovery in groundwater levels to the 20-year measurable objective.
-Continued declines are projected for the next five years (2027, 5-year milestone)) while potential management actions are evaluated and a numerical hydrologic model of the area is developed.
+The 20-year measurable objectives and interim milestones for water levels of representative monitoring wells in the Tri-Valley Management Area are shown in Table 3-7.
+Interim milestones reflect the anticipated continued declines and eventual stabilization and recovery in groundwater levels to the 20-year measurable objective.
+Continued declines are projected for the next five years (2027, 5-year milestone) while potential management actions are evaluated, and a numerical hydrologic model of the area is developed.
 Following the initial five years of decline, this GSP anticipates five years of stabilizing groundwater levels as projects and management actions begin to come online (10-year milestone).
-The next ten years involves recovering water levels to the 20-year measureable objective value, which are set at January 1st, 2015 water levels.
+The next ten years involves recovering water levels to the 20-year measurable objective value, set at January 1, 2015, water levels.

-A recognized data gap in this management area is insufficient water level monitoring.
+A recognized data gap in this management area is insufficient water level monitoring to assess spatial variability of conditions within the valleys.
 In future GSP updates, the management objectives may be revised at the present locations or new management objectives established for additional representative monitoring points.
-Since there have been no reported significant and undesirable results directly related to decreased water levels in Benton, Hammil, or Chalfant valleys of the date of this Plan, setting long-term sustainability goals at January 1st, 2015 water level elevations (higher than current levels) provides a reasonable margin of safety.
+Since there have been no reported significant and unreasonable results directly related to decreased water levels in Benton, Hammil, or Chalfant valleys as of the date of this Plan, setting long-term sustainability goals at January 1, 2015, water level elevations (higher than current levels) provides a reasonable margin of safety.

-Achieving the 20-year measurable objective will require either increasing recharge into the aquifer or decreasing pumping.
+Current water levels are below the management objective.
+Achieving the 20-year measurable objective to correct declining water levels requires either increasing recharge into the aquifer or decreasing pumping.
 While increasing recharge is typically preferred, it is not a realistic option for the Tri-Valley management area due to the limited availability of water available for import and nearly all runoff in the area already recharging groundwater.
-Reducing demand is the most likely course for arresting the chronic groundwater declines and groundwater storage reductions.
+Reducing demand is the most likely option for arresting the chronic groundwater declines and groundwater storage reductions.
 This can take many forms such as improving irrigation efficiencies, retiring less productive agricultural lands, changing crop types, or deficit irrigation.
-Development of any of these strategies necessarily follows steps in this GSP to address data gaps in this management area and probably acquisition of funding.
-Uncertainty in the water budget and the lack of a numerical groundwater flow model for the area prevents an accurate assessment of how much groundwater pumping in Tri-Valley would need to be reduced to achieve the measureable objectives.
+Development of any of these strategies necessarily follows steps in this GSP to address data gaps and groundwater modelling capability in this management area and probably requires acquisition of outside funding.
+For example, uncertainty in the water budget and the lack of a numerical groundwater flow model for the area prevents an accurate assessment of how much groundwater pumping in Tri-Valley would need to be reduced or recharge increased to achieve the measurable objectives.
 More accurate characterization of the groundwater deficit is a priority project in this GSP.

-The measureable objective for land subsidence in the Tri-Valley Management Area has been set to less than 0.07 ft (0.84 inches), the vertical resolution of the remotely sensed inteferometric synthetic-aperture radar (InSAR) data provided by DWR (TRE Altamira, 2021; Towill, 2021).
+The measurable objective for land subsidence in the Tri-Valley Management Area has been set to less than 0.07 ft (0.84 inches), the vertical resolution of the remotely sensed inteferometric synthetic-aperture radar (InSAR) data provided by DWR (TRE Altamira, 2021; Towill, 2021).
 This value for the objective was chosen because no subsidence has been observed in the management area despite long-term water level declines and the necessary geologic conditions are not considered to be present (see Appendix 8).